oracle/docker-images/OracleDatabase/SingleInstance/FAQ.md

 # FAQ: Docker and Oracle Database

+## Can I use setup or startup scripts with the Oracle Database image pulled from the Oracle Container Registry or Docker Hub?
+Unfortunately, no.

+Unlike the other pre-built images published by Oracle on both the [Oracle Container Registry](https://container-registry.oracle.com) and [Docker Hub](https://hub.docker.com/search?q=oracle&type=image&image_filter=store), the Oracle Database 12c R2 Standard Edition 2 and Enterprise Edition images are not based on any of the Dockerfiles contained in this repository.
+If you require the runtime functionality documented in this repository, you will need to build an image from the appropriate Dockerfile.

+You can review the documentation for the published [Oracle Database 12c R2 Standard Edition 2](https://container-registry.oracle.com/pls/apex/f?p=113:4:115514266578664::NO:4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:8,8,Oracle%20Database%20Standard%20Edition%202,Oracle%20Database%20Standard%20Edition%202,1,0&cs=3M7OZKUYUdXrhRcqDYvjcNMWxeKHvx6UsXuvffUQ_Jzxp3L23ABb0HfUj6WwrUFwCIOcQQJi9fvA5cNYNtaZTkw) and [Oracle Database 12c R2 Enterprise Edition](https://container-registry.oracle.com/pls/apex/f?p=113:4:115514266578664::NO:4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:9,9,Oracle%20Database%20Enterprise%20Edition,Oracle%20Database%20Enterprise%20Edition,1,0&cs=3lBoxWZ5InuJuWk8u1uRtc6CDKy3bKfdwUFF4uxS8sl3_E5PEGVWIZxntjcUezVRaePRKf3M8vTVdZifwndd37g) images on the Oracle Container Registry.
+Reviewing the documentation does not require an Oracle Single Sign-on account.

 ## How do I change the timezone of my container
 As of Docker 17.06-ce, Docker does not yet provide a way to pass down the `TZ` Unix environment variable from the host to the container.
 Because of that all containers run in the UTC timezone.
 If you would like to have your database run in a different timezone you can pass on the `TZ` environment variable within the `docker run` command via the `-e` option.
 An example would be: `docker run ... -e TZ="Europe/Vienna" oracle/database:12.2.0.1-ee`.
 Another option would be to specify two read-only volume mounts: `docker run ... -v /etc/timezone:/etc/timezone:ro -v /etc/localtime:/etc/localtime:ro oracle/database:12.2.0.1-ee`.
 This will synchronize the timezone of the the container with that of the Docker host.